Education in North Korea: Social education

 Outside the formal structure of schools and classrooms is "social education."
 This education includes extracurricular activities, family life, and the range of human relationships in North Korean society.
 Attention is paid to the influence of the social environment on the growing child and its role in the development of his or her character.

 The idea of social education is to provide a carefully controlled environment in which children are insulated from unplanned influences.
 According to a North Korean official interviewed in 1990, "School education is not enough to turn the rising generation into men of knowledge, virtue, and physical fitness.
 After school, our children have many spare hours.
 So it's important to efficiently organize their afterschool education."

 In his 1977 Theses on Socialist Education, Kim Il Sung described the components of social education.
 In the Korean Children's Union and the Socialist Patriotic Youth League, young people learn the nature of collective and organizational life in North Korea.
 Some prepare for membership in the Korean Workers' Party.
 In students' and schoolchildren's halls and palaces, managed by the youth league central committee, young people participate in many extracurricular activities after school.

 There are cultural facilities such as libraries and museums, monuments and historical sites of the Korean revolution, and mass media dedicated to serving the goals of social education.
-Huge, lavishly appointed "schoolchildren's palaces" with gymnasiums and theaters have been built in Pyongyang, Mangyongdae, and other sites.
+Large facilities called "schoolchildren's palaces", have been built in Pyongyang, Mangyongdae, and other sites.
 The palaces provide political lectures and seminars, debating contests, poetry recitals, and scientific forums.
+They also include their own gymnasiums and theaters.
 The Students' and Children's Palace in Pyongyang attracted some 10,000 children daily in the early 1990s.

 North Korea compares its system of education to the ideal standards espoused by international guidelines such as the International Covenant on Civil and Political Rights (ICCPR) and the Convention on the Rights of the Child (CRC).

 Higher education

 Institutions of higher education include colleges and universities; teachers' training colleges, with a four-year course for preparing kindergarten, primary, and secondary instructors; colleges of advanced technology with two or three-year courses; medical schools with six-year courses; special colleges for science and engineering, art, music, and foreign languages; and military colleges and academies.
-Kim Il-sung's report to the Sixth Party Congress of the Workers' Party of Korea in October 1980 revealed that there were 170 "higher learning institutions" and 480 "higher specialized schools" that year.
+Kim Il Sung's report to the Sixth Party Congress of the Workers' Party of Korea in October 1980 revealed that there were 170 "higher learning institutions" and 480 "higher specialized schools" that year.

 In 1987 there were 220,000 students attending two- or three-year higher specialized schools and 301,000 students attending four- to six-year colleges and university courses.
 According to Eberstadt and Banister, 13.7 percent of the population sixteen years of age or older was attending, or had graduated from, institutions of higher education in 1987–88.
 In 1988 the regime surpassed its target of producing "an army of 1.3 million intellectuals," graduates of higher education, a major step in the direction of achieving the often-stated goal of "intellectualization of the whole society."